-General information regarding eligibility for the Graduate Program in Physician Assistant Studies and an application form may be obtained from the Centralized Application Service for the Physician Assistant (CASPA) at www.caspaonline.org.
-Information may also be obtained by contacting the Physician Assistant Program Office at (914) 674-7635.
+General information regarding eligibility for the Graduate Physician Assistant Program and an application form may be obtained from the Centralized Application Service for the Physician Assistant (CASPA) at www.caspaonline.org.
+Information may also be obtained by contacting the Physician Assistant Program Office at 914-674-7635.

-Students who have earned an overall minimum GPA of 3.0 and a GPA of 3.2 in the prerequisite courses are eligible to initiate the application process.
+Students who have earned an overall minimum GPA of 3.0 and a GPA of 3.2 in the CASPA-designated science courses are eligible to initiate the application process.
 All prerequisite courses must be successfully completed prior to entry into the Physician Assistant Program.
-A minimum of 500 hours of volunteer or work-related experience in a healthcare setting is required.
-All applicants are required to submit to CASPA:
+A minimum of 500 hours of direct patient care (volunteer or work) experience in a health care setting, are required for the PA Program.
+Additionally, 250 hours of the 500 hours must be completed in a primary care setting, e.g., outpatient internal medicine, family medicine, pediatrics or OB/GYN.
+All applicants are required to submit the following to CASPA:

-- 1. A completed Mercy College application. - 2.
-A completed CASPA application which includes official transcripts, letters of recommendation, a personal statement, and evidence of a minimum 500 volunteer or work-experience hours in a health care setting - 3..
+- 1. A completed Mercy College application. - A completed CASPA application which includes official transcripts, letters of recommendation, a personal statement, and evidence of a minimum of 500 hours of direct patient care (volunteer or work) experience in a health care setting, 250 of which must be completed in a primary care setting. - 3.
 A supplemental college application to the program and fee.